stereoIII6/fraxio_framework/WhitePaper.md

 The token supply is fixed to a maximum amount of 27 billion MLQ tokens - the tokens are to be spread through the Ethereum mainnet and multiple sidechains using bridge contracts.
 The initial price of 1 MLQ token will be the ~0.01 Dai equivalent in ETH.
 The contract safe will keep 5 Billion MLQ tokens locked until all other tokens have been minted and distributed.
 It will be used as a liquidity pool against the Mint Event income to enable the trading of tokens on our framework.
-Every Mint Event will release the MLQ tokens to all participants - they will be distributed evenly after the total target sale amount of 17000 ETH has been reached.
+Every Mint Event will release the MLQ tokens to all participants.

 Planned Mint Events:
 Ethereum Mainnet
 xDai Ethereum Sidechain